floragunncom/search-guard-docs/_content/_docs_first_steps/firststeps_testing.md

 This is the assigned Search Guard role for the user `jdoe`.
 This means the mapping from the user to the Search Guard role works as expected.

-## Accessing Elasticsearch
+## Accessing OpenSearch/Elasticsearch

-Now that we are sure that our user `jdoe` is correctly mapped to the `sg_human_resources` Search Guard role, we can try to access some data in Elasticsearch.
+Now that we are sure that our user `jdoe` is correctly mapped to the `sg_human_resources` Search Guard role, we can try to access some data in OpenSearch/Elasticsearch.

 The definition of the role looks like: